Frederik353/Programering-og-Modelering-X/README.md

 # Programering og Modelering X

-All assignments for the course 'Programering og Modelering X' i took on VGS and a few graphs i made later by iterating on the same framework i built.
+Theese are all the  assignments for the course 'Programering og Modelering X' i took on VGS and a few graphs i made later by iterating on the same framework i built.